 Year 2 course content

-In the second year of the course, students study the consequences of the events covered in the first year.
-In addition, they complete a piece of coursework.
+In the second year of the course, you will study the consequences of the events covered in the first year.
+In addition, you will complete a piece of coursework.

 Option 1: Stalin’s Rule, 1929-1953